Animatnetic/data-glass-prototype/README.md

    npm run dev
    ```

-4. (Optional) Set up Supabase for advanced features:
+4. (Optional) Set up advanced AI-powered scraping:
-   - Click the "Connect to Supabase" button in the top right corner of the application
-   - This will automatically configure your Supabase connection and deploy Edge Functions
-   - Alternatively, create a new Supabase project manually:
-     - Go to https://supabase.com and create a new project
-     - Navigate to 'Project Settings' -> 'API'
-     - Copy your Project URL and anon/public key
-     - Update the `.env` file with your credentials
-     - Run the SQL migration in `supabase/migrations/`
-     - Deploy the Edge Functions (convert-query and execute-scrape)
+   - Deploy the Edge Functions to a serverless platform
-     - Set up the required secrets in your Supabase project:
-       - OPENAI_API_KEY: Your OpenAI API key
-       - FIRECRAWL_API_KEY: Your Firecrawl API key
+   - Set up environment variables for OpenAI and Firecrawl API keys
+   - Configure the application to use your deployed functions

 ## Usage